ACOEP RSO Mission

 In the spring of 1988, the Board of Directors authorized the formation of the Student Chapter of the ACOEP, an organization dedicated to meeting the needs of the students interested in emergency medicine as a career; Paula Willoughby, was elected as the first President.

-With the increasing resident training population, the College also formed the Resident Chapter of the ACOEP in 1992, with Cary Schnieder, D.O., as its first President.
-The Scientific Seminar in 1993 hosted the first CPC competition, an event that has grown tremendously since then.
+With the increasing resident training population, the College also formed the Resident Chapter of the ACOEP in 1992, with Cary Schnieder, DO as its first President.
+The Scientific Seminar in 1993 hosted the first CPC competition, an event that has grown tremendously.

-In 1998, the Student Chapter celebrates its 10th Anniversary and elects Gerald Maloney (OUCOM) as its President.
+In 1998, the Student Chapter celebrated its 10th Anniversary and elected Gerald Maloney (OUCOM) as its President.

-In April 2004, the Board passes a resolution to allow the presidents of the Student and Resident Chapter to sit on the Board as non-voting members.
-In November, the first seating of the Student Chapter President, Jeremy Selley and the Resident Chapter President, Julie Johns, D.O. as members of the Board of Directors.
+In April 2004, the Board passed a resolution to allow the presidents of the Student and Resident Chapter to sit on the Board as non-voting members.
+In November, the first seating of the Student Chapter President, Jeremy Selley and the Resident Chapter President, Julie Johns, DO as members of the Board of Directors.

-At Spring Seminar in 2011, the Student Chapter holds the first annual Leadership Academy created for student members interested in gaining more leadership experience.
+At Spring Seminar in 2011, the Student Chapter held the first annual Leadership Academy created for student members interested in gaining more leadership experience.

-In 2015, the Resident and Student Chapters host the first ACOEP Regional Student Symposium at Doctors Hospital in Columbus, OH.
+In 2015, the Resident and Student Chapters hosted the first ACOEP Regional Student Symposium at Doctors Hospital in Columbus, Ohio.

-In 2016, the Resident and Student Chapter leadership begin discussions of combining forces and this leads to the formation of the new Resident Student Organization (RSO).
+In 2016, the Resident and Student Chapter leadership began discussions of combining forces, which lead to the formation of the new Resident Student Organization (RSO).
 The new bylaws were drafted and received formal approval from the ACOEP board in the fall of 2016.